bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ### Errors

-As we said earlier, a transaction can be finalized thus failed.
-As we are not allowed to panic in a runtime function, we use errors to reflect the failure in a gentle manner.
+As we said earlier, a transaction should be finalized thus failed.
+As, by design, we are not allowed to panic in a runtime function, we use errors to reflect the failure in a gentle manner.
 Errors are defined in the `decl_error` macro.
 Again, you can use the documentation comments to describe the events.

 ```rust
 decl_error! {